chirkov86/codingpuzzle/README.md

 - :white_check_mark: Build, coverage and analysis badges from 3d party services are added to this repo (see at the top)
 - :white_check_mark: Tasks are kept in a backlog (see below)
 - :white_check_mark: Project is containerized with Docker (https://hub.docker.com/r/fyrkov86/codingpuzzle/)
-- :black_square_button: Dockerize: automate building a docker container and deploy it to any registry
+- :black_square_button: Automate building a docker image and deploying it to the registry
-- :black_square_button: Deploy: automate deployment
+- :black_square_button: Automate deployment

-Since this is not a web app, the last two options are rather useless, but they still might be a good exercise.
+Since this is not a web app, the last option is rather useless, but it still might be a good exercise.

 ### Requirements
 - Java 1.8
 - Docker(optional)

 ### How-to run
-With JRE:
+With JRE:\
 `$ git clone https://github.com/chirkov86/codingpuzzle.git`\
 `$ cd codingpuzzle`\
 `$ ./gradlew build`\
 `$ java -jar ./build/libs/codingpuzzle-1.0-SNAPSHOT.jar`

-With Docker:
+With Docker:\
 `$ docker pull fyrkov86/codingpuzzle`
 `$ docker container run -it fyrkov86/codingpuzzle`